Academic Technology Video Recording Guidelines

 - Submit Your Request

-To schedule an event, please submit an equipment order request at eo.westmont.edu at least TWO WEEKS in advance of your event.
-Enter the actual start time of event and use the comments field to relay any details about the event or speaker you feel are pertinent.
+To schedule an event, please submit an AV request by sending an email to firstname.lastname@example.org at least TWO WEEKS in advance of your event.
+Enter the actual start time of event and relay any details about the event or speaker you feel are pertinent.

 An ATT staff member will contact you to clarify your request and make sure we have all the information we need to help this part of your event be a success.